Our destination today was Kyoto because we wanted to see the more traditional side of Japan.

 It was another place I've always seen on Japan travel programmes and looked very impressive on its wooden pillars.

-Once we got off at Nagoya Station, we got the bus to Gojo-dori Street.
+Once we got off at Kyoto Station, we got the bus to Gojo-dori Street.
 Should really be Gojo Street but that's the official translation.

 If you bought a Suica card in Tokyo then it works here too.
 Other IC cards like Manaca and Pasmo should work too.